Countries with Most Exotic and Rare Fruits In The World

 Every time the mention of fruits comes into the picture- the very first names that strike your mind would be apples, mangoes, bananas, strawberries and the other usual ones.
 However, do you know that this world is blessed with more exotic fruits that can entrap the keen eye with their shape, size, color, taste and texture and are thus, termed as the rarest amongst the others.
 So why wait!
 Travel to these locations and see what nature holds in store for you and if you are wondering as to what will be the fruit of your travel- it would be fruit itself- succulent, attractive and full of health benefits!
-Here's a list of the most exotic fruits in the world:
+Here's a list of the countries with most exotic fruits in the world:

 1. Miracle Fruit - Most Striking Fruit in West Africa